jcard0na/jcard0na.github.io/_posts/2016-11-11-recover-from-kinetis-in-secured-state.md

 ---
 layout: post
-title: Recover from kinetis in secured state.md
+title: Recover from kinetis in secured state
 ---

 When using openocd and kinetis-FRDM board as debugger, you might encounter this